-Uversity understands that there are many costs associated with pursuing a degree.
-There are two levels of financial support available, €5,000 or €7,000 per annum for the duration of the chosen degree i.e. 3 or 4 years.
+Uversity understands that there are significant financial costs and sacrifices associated with pursuing a degree as a Mature Student.
+Uversity provides two levels of financial support available, €5,000 or €7,000 per annum for the duration of the chosen degree i.e. 3 or 4 years.
 Payments are made monthly over the course of the degree programme and are subject to continued academic registration and progression.

 Who are the Scholars?

 Ciara worked in the gaming sector prior to returning to education initially at the Cork College of Commerce.
 After her degree, Ciara intends to complete a Doctorate in Clinical Psychology.
 She eventually wants to “work as a mental health professional in Cork City in the public sector and provide therapies and support to people who need it and improve people’s quality of life.”View all Scholar Profiles